skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens

+- important distinction between authentic movement as form of therapy and what we were doing in the studio

+The period of studio-based research on which this writing is developed was called _Losing Oneself_, and in it a version of authentic movement was practiced by experienced dance professionals Katye Coe and me.

+in which 'there are ever-growing connections and emergences' [@bacon-2015-authentic p.207]

+we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.

 Authentic Movement has also been used as a resource for dance-making and the generation of movement material [Voris 2019; Collinson 2005], and has been brought into performance and performance-directed improvisational contexts [Davis 2007; McLeod 2020].
 In this research, however, the dancing was not developed as choreographic material or offered as performance: it was seen only by the witness within the mover–witness relation.